huahaiy/docker-lein/README.md

-docker-clojure
+docker-lein
 ==============

-Docker image for Clojure
+Docker image for running Clojure application using lein